ECS Fargate vs Lambda — Which AWS Compute to Pick in 2026

 - Fargate — 1 task, ARM64 — 0.25 vCPU × 720 × $0.03238 + 0.5GB × 720 × $0.00356 = $5.83 + $1.28 = $7.11/month

 Winner — Lambda, narrowly.
-But watch what happens if you have Java with a 10-second INIT phase instead of Python at 2 seconds.
-Lambda’s INIT cost alone would jump to $2.55, pushing Lambda total to $8.27.
+But watch what happens with Java and a 10-second INIT phase instead of Python at 2 seconds.
+Lambda’s INIT cost alone jumps to $2.55, pushing Lambda total to $8.27.
 Fargate wins at that point.
 This is exactly the break-even zone where runtime choice changes the correct infrastructure decision.

 Scenario C — High Traffic — 1,000,000 Requests Per Day (30M/Month)